Cashed up and on a roll: Japan Inc on record M&A spree

 TOKYO Japanese companies outside the banking sector were sitting on more than $2.6 trillion in cash and deposits at the end of June - a warchest fattened by a strong yen that is driving another record year of outbound acquisitions.

-Bankers say telecoms firm Softbank Corp's $20 billion bid for Sprint Nextel Corp of the United States, announced on Monday, may be an outlier in Japanese finance - a deal so bold it could only be pulled off by the firm's audacious chief, Masayoshi Son.
-(READ STORY here)
+Bankers say telecoms firm Softbank Corp's (9984.T) $20 billion bid for Sprint Nextel Corp (S.N) of the United States, announced on Monday, may be an outlier in Japanese finance - a deal so bold it could only be pulled off by the firm's audacious chief, Masayoshi Son.

 But that deal has put an exclamation mark on the emergence of Japanese companies as aggressive overseas buyers, a trend that has gathered pace over the past two years and shows no signs of abating even as Europe's debt crisis drags on and as global growth wanes.